LGBTQ rights in Russia: Hate crimes

-Some notable cases
+Notable cases

 The crimes committed by the numerous hate groups follow the same scenario.The presumed paedophile is subjected to a filmed interrogation in which the microphone is replaced by a dildo or a toilet brush.
 Tesak asks him to identify himself, to hold his passport up to the screen, to indicate his address, to say whether or not he is married and if he has children.
-After the naming and shaming stage, the questions are then aimed at making the presumed paedophile admit his intentions in going to the date and, more generally, his sexual preferences: ‘are you a paedophile or a paederast?’ […] “Congratulations, you have just completely ruined your life”, jokes Tesak while filming another of his prey lying motionless in his bathtub and being subjected to this pretence of an investigation.
+After the naming and shaming stage, the questions are then aimed at making the presumed paedophile admit his intentions in going to the date and, more generally, his sexual preferences: 'are you a paedophile or a paederast?' […] "Congratulations, you have just completely ruined your life", jokes Tesak while filming another of his prey lying motionless in his bathtub and being subjected to this pretence of an investigation.
 The presumed paedophile must often call close people in his life – his wife, children, brother or employer – and has to confess his guilt in front of the camera.
 His head is sometimes shaved or his hair dyed green.
-Homophobic and defamatory inscriptions are written on his forehead (‘Fuck LGBT’, or a rainbow flag).
+Homophobic and defamatory inscriptions are written on his forehead ('Fuck LGBT', or a rainbow flag).
 He is made to simulate fellatio with a dildo, and to prance around and sing silly songs.
 Sometimes he is filmed without any clothes on.
 He is slapped, shouted at and roughed up.
-The punishment known as ‘urotherapy’ is a common practice in all of Occupy Paedophilia’s videos and a hallmark of neo-Nazi vigilantes.
-It involves throwing urine in the prey’s face or making them drink it.On 20 January 2013, six demonstrating LGBT activists in the provincial capital of Voronezh were attacked by over 500 people.
+The punishment known as 'urotherapy' is a common practice in all of Occupy Paedophilia's videos and a hallmark of neo-Nazi vigilantes.
+It involves throwing urine in the prey's face or making them drink it.On 20 January 2013, six demonstrating LGBTQ activists in the provincial capital of Voronezh were attacked by over 500 people.
 The protest by these agitators, who appeared with Hitler salutes and hate slogans and threw snowballs, bottles and other objects at the demonstrators and then beat them up, was not registered.
 The police assigned 10 officers to this event.
 The employees of the nearby Adidas sports shop staged its mannequins with Hitler salutes in solidarity with the beating.
-At least three LGBT activists, including women, were injured and hospitalized during the resistance.
+At least three LGBTQ activists, including women, were injured and hospitalized during the resistance.
 On the same day, the author of the Petersburg law against 'homosexual propaganda', Vitaly Milonov, posted on his Twitter that "Voronezh is great".

-Activists in Madrid protest LGBT rights violations in Russia.
-'El amor siempre gana' translates as 'Love always wins'.